-Perched above a near perfect private beach amid a craggy coast on the isolated southwest corner of Isla Mujeres, away from the day-trippers from Cancun, Swiss owned Villa Rolandi is a testament to rest and relaxation.
+Perched above a near perfect private beach amid a craggy coast on the isolated southwest corner of Isla Mujeres, away from the day–trippers from Cancun, Zoetry Villa Rolandi Isla Mujeres is a testament to rest and relaxation.

 The hotel isn’t overly contemporary or trendy.
 The décor is not overly complicated and the property looks like a small hotel transplant from the Adriatic.
 Yet Travel & Leisure still named it one of Mexico’s best.

 Though isolated, the setting, on a thin strip of land between the beach and a central lagoon, is superb.
 Direct yacht and catamaran service from Cancun brings you directly to the front door.
 Enter through a lobby full of stained glass that leaves an enchanting colored glow and to the left and above are the rooms, straight ahead are the three blue tiled pools, and to the right is the restaurant that extends dock-like over the Caribbean.
 The shore is not the wide sweeping white sands seen on the north side of the island, but rockier except for the stretch of sand that fronts the entire length of Zoetry Villa Rolandi.
 This has enough space for a dozen chairs and a few kayaks.